 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash and cash equivalents and trade and other receivables.
 The credit risk on cash and cash equivalents is limited because the Company invests its cash in deposits with well-capitalized financial institutions with strong credit ratings in Canada and the United States.
-Under current concentrate offtake agreements, risk on trade receivables related to concentrate sales is managed by receiving payments for 85% to 100% of the estimated value of the concentrate shipped at the time of shipment or one month following the time of shipment.
+Under current concentrate offtake agreements, risk on trade receivables related to concentrate sales is managed by receiving payments for 85% to 100% of the estimated value of the concentrate within one month following the time of shipment.

-As of December 31, 2016, the Company's exposure to credit risk with respect to trade receivables amounts to \$2.1 million (December 31, 2015: \$2.4 million).
-The Company believes credit risk for Mexican Value Added Taxes of \$1.6 million (December 31, 2015: \$1.8 million) is not significant as they relate to current amounts receivable from Mexican taxation authorities.
-There are no receivables that are past due and the Company has no allowance for doubtful accounts at December 31, 2016 and December 31, 2015.
+As of December 31, 2017, the Company's exposure to credit risk with respect to trade receivables amounts to \$3.8 million (December 31, 2016: \$2.1 million).
+The Company believes credit risk for Mexican Value Added Taxes of \$2.8 million (December 31, 2016: \$1.6 million) is not significant as they relate to current amounts receivable from Mexican taxation authorities.
+There are no receivables that are past due and the Company has no allowance for doubtful accounts at December 31, 2017 and December 31, 2016.